Mr. Crookston - Algebra - email@example.com (903) 891-6470

 Textbook: We will be using the Pearson textbook (for 8th Grade Math) and Pearson Algebra 1 textbook.

 Calculators: We have a class set of TI84 Plus calculators that we will be using.
-The 8th Grade STAAR test does allow calculators.
 The Algebra End of Course does allow calculators.

-Homework: The typical student should expect about 20 minutes of homework per night (Algebra can expect 1 hour/2 days).
+Homework: The typical student should expect about 1 hour/2 days of homework per night.
 I will give assignments in advance to allow the student to adjust for extra-curricular activities.

 Late Assignments: Homework is due at the beginning of the period.
 Grading late homework is based on Piner’s school wide policy.
 I will not accept late assignments after the chapter test.

 Makeup for absence: Piner policy permits students one day for make-up work per each day of absence.